How to Plan for Thanksgiving (Part Two)

 One week before (on how to plan for Thanksgiving):

 - Clean your oven now.
-If there are lots of old spills in your oven, trying to cook a big meal might result in a smoky kitchen.
+If there are many old spills in your oven, cooking a big meal might result in a smoky kitchen.

 - Make two grocery lists.
-The first list is of non-perishables such as stuffing mix, canned goods, and root veggies like sweet potatoes, and apples.
-On this list add gourds, little pumpkins, and anything 🍁🦃🍽🌾you will use for your table decor.
-The second list is of all the last-minute items such as fresh herbs 🌿, fresh salad 🥬 , ice, etc. The advantage to making two lists is that it helps you get organized and it increases the chance of buying most items before your store runs out!
+The first list is of non-perishables such as stuffing mix, canned goods, and root veggies like sweet potatoes and apples.
+On this list, add gourds, little pumpkins, and anything 🍁🦃🍽🌾you will use for your table decor.
+The second list is of all the last-minute items, such as fresh herbs 🌿, fresh salad 🥬 , ice, etc. The advantage of making two lists is that it helps you get organized, and it increases the chance of buying most items before your store runs out!

-4. Pull out all your platters, bowls, meat thermometers, kitchen twine, gravy boat, serving pieces, cheesecloth, gravy separator, large sheet pans, etc. Label the platters and serving bowls so you’ll know what goes where as well as avoid forgetting to serve a dish altogether!
+4. Pull out all your platters, bowls, meat thermometers, kitchen twine, gravy boat, serving pieces, cheesecloth, gravy separator, large sheet pans, etc. Label the platters and serving bowls so you’ll know what goes where and avoid forgetting to serve a dish altogether!

 5. Wash any wine 🍷 glasses, clear mugs 🍺, etc. that you will be using at the event.